linnykoleh/Spring/Notes.md

 execution( [Modifiers] [ReturnType] [FullClassName].[MethodName] ([Arguments]) throws [ExceptionType])
 ```

-- The expression can contain wildcards like + and * and can be made of multiple expressions concatenated by boolean operators such as &&, ||, etc.
+- The expression can contain wildcards like + and * and can be made of multiple expressions concatenated by boolean operators such as &&(and), ||(or), !(not) etc.
 	- The * wildcard replaces any group of characters
 	- The + wildcard is used to specify that the method to advise can also be found in subclasses identified by [FullClassName] criteria.
+	- `!within(se.ivankrizsan.spring..*)` - will result in join points that are NOT within the package se.ivankrizsan.spring or any of its subpackages being selected.

 - There is also a list of designators that can be used to define the reach of the pointcut; for example, the `within(...)` designator can be used to limit the pointcut to a package